HPI-Information-Systems/SURAGH/README.md

 3. Include the following external libraries:
 	- univocity-parsers-2.9.1 or its latest version
 	- commons-lang3-3.11
+	- guava-31.0.1-jre
+	- json-20210307

    Note: The aforementioned libraries are a part of the project and are available in the same repository.
 Please update the path for the referenced libraries.
+To save the output in JSON format, use the method of the JsonWriter class in the PatternSchema class.

  4. Input/Output: It can be executed directly from the command line
 	-  Open a command prompt window and go to the directory where you saved the SURAGH project code.